 Harry Potter and the Escape from Gringott’s

 The crowning jewel of Diagon Alley is Gringott’s, the wizarding bank run by goblins.
-A 2,000-foot long indoor rollercoaster incorporates 3-D projection screens, physical effects and an impressive set design to take you through the cavernous bank, where you’ll encounter several characters from the series, including Helena Bonham Carter’s Bellatrix Lestrange and He Who Must Not Be Named.
+A 2,000-foot-long indoor rollercoaster incorporates 3-D projection screens, physical effects, and an impressive set design to take you through the cavernous bank, where you’ll encounter several characters from the series, including Helena Bonham Carter’s Bellatrix Lestrange and He Who Must Not Be Named.
 The entrance to the ride is the grand lobby of Gringott’s where animatronic goblins are hard at work and every 10 minutes the dragon perched atop of the bank lets out a huge fireball.
 There’s no Express Pass available for this attraction either, so make it your first stop.
 There is a single rider line with reduced wait times but it bypasses the main lobby, which is worth seeing.

-One of the really cool thing about both parts of the Wizarding World of Harry Potter are the shops.
+One of the really cool things about both parts of the Wizarding World of Harry Potter is the shops.
 You can even ditch your credit card and use the local currency instead.
 Stop by Gringotts Money Exchange, just outside Gringotts Bank, to convert your dollars into certified Gringotts Bank Notes that are valid throughout the resort.
 Make sure to talk to the animatronic goblin teller while there.

 Stop in Ollivander’s Wand Shop to attend a selection ceremony, where one special audience member is chosen to receive a custom wand.
-There are special effects involved, including a dramatic spotlight and choral moment when the fated wand is chosen.
+There are special effects involved, including a dramatic spotlight and a choral moment when the fated wand is chosen.
 The theatrical presentation is a treat, whether or not you plan to purchase a wand of your own.
 If you are buying a wand, you may as well spring for an interactive version.
 It costs roughly $10 more but has the added benefit of allowing you to cast spells throughout the parks.
-Replicas of the wands used by Harry, Hermione, Dumbledore and Luna Lovegood, along with an assortment of unclaimed Celtic calendar-related wands from Ollivander’s shop make magic come to life throughout the park.
+Replicas of the wands used by Harry, Hermione, Dumbledore, and Luna Lovegood, along with an assortment of unclaimed Celtic calendar-related wands from Ollivander’s shop make magic come to life throughout the park.
 For example, you can quiet the singing shrunken heads in Knockturn Alley with “Silencio” or fix a broken suit of armor with “Reparo.”
 The wands come with a map of where you can perform the spells, but be sure to look at the map under the blacklights in Knockturn Alley to reveal secret locations that others may miss.

 Other stores include Madam Malkins Robes for All Occasions for robes and uniforms (it’s not uncommon to see guests dressed in full character despite 90-degree weather), as well as the Weasleys’ Wizard Wheezes.
-At this joke shop you can buy Fanged Frisbees and extendable ears, as well as pygmy puffs and sneakascopes.
+At this joke shop, you can buy Fanged Frisbees and Extendable Ears, as well as Pygmy Puffs and Sneakascopes.